galvanic/OnlineShop/README.md

 You can interact with the program through:

-	- a CLI:
+	- a command-line interface:

 	```shell
 	python3 onlineshop-cli.py <filepath to shop receipt file>
 	```

-	- a GUI which works by running a local server on your computer:
+	- a graphical interface which works by running a local server on your computer:

 	```shell
 	python3 runserver.py
 	```

-	- directly interacting with the database by sending GET and POST requests to the API, or using [Sandman]()'s GUI.
-Sandman acts as an API client for the database so that I could practise sending API requests.
+	- directly interacting with the database by sending GET and POST requests to the API, or using Sandman's GUI.

 Future Improvements
 -------------------
-- Yahoo Mail API to fetch shop receipt email automatically
+- Mail API to fetch shop receipt email automatically
 - Makes guesses on whose item it is based on previous shop assignments

 See TODOs ...